BIMSBbioinfo/pigx_sars-cov-2/documentation/user_installation_doc.md

 # Installation

-This step by step installation and how-to-use guide should only allow test users to run the pipeline in this very preliminary state.
-The usage will change as soon the pipeline is more _PiGx-ifyied_.

 ## Install via guix

 This pipeline is going to be packaged in the [GNU Guix](https://gnu.org/s/guix) package manager soon.
-Though, right now in this preliminary state it has to be installed from source manually.
+Right now in this preliminary state it has to be installed from source manually.

 ## Install from source